 Let’s say that you have a check, but for one reason or another, you want to take that money and pay it to someone else.
 You could cash the check and then hand over the cash — or you could save yourself some trouble and simply sign over the check to the person you want to pay.
-How does this process work?
-How do you actually go about signing a check over to another person so that they are able to cash it?
-Read on to find out everything you need to know about signing over a check.
+You can endorse your check and sign it over to that someone else, and then they can cash or deposit the check.
+Here’s how and when it’s a good choice to sign a check over to someone else.

 It’s your lucky day!
 You open a greeting card from Grandma and there along with the touching Hallmark sentiment is a rectangular piece of paper bearing the magic words “Pay to the order of: You!”
 On the lower right is Grandma’s distinctive flowery signature.
 Your sweet Grandmother has sent you a check for 50 bucks.